v-cakoll/docs.it-it/docs/standard/security/cryptographic-signatures.md

    static void Main()
    {
       //The hash value to sign.
-      byte[] HashValue = {59,4,248,102,77,97,142,201,210,12,224,93,25,41,100,197,213,134,130,135};
+      byte[] hashValue = {59,4,248,102,77,97,142,201,210,12,224,93,25,41,100,197,213,134,130,135};

       //The value to hold the signed value.
-      byte[] SignedHashValue;
+      byte[] signedHashValue;

       //Generate a public/private key pair.
-      RSACryptoServiceProvider RSA = new RSACryptoServiceProvider();
+      RSACryptoServiceProvider rsa = new RSACryptoServiceProvider();

       //Create an RSAPKCS1SignatureFormatter object and pass it the
       //RSACryptoServiceProvider to transfer the private key.
-      RSAPKCS1SignatureFormatter RSAFormatter = new RSAPKCS1SignatureFormatter(RSA);
+      RSAPKCS1SignatureFormatter rsaFormatter = new RSAPKCS1SignatureFormatter(rsa);

       //Set the hash algorithm to SHA1.
-      RSAFormatter.SetHashAlgorithm("SHA1");
+      rsaFormatter.SetHashAlgorithm("SHA1");

-      //Create a signature for HashValue and assign it to
+      //Create a signature for hashValue and assign it to
-      //SignedHashValue.
+      //signedHashValue.
-      SignedHashValue = RSAFormatter.CreateSignature(HashValue);
+      signedHashValue = rsaFormatter.CreateSignature(hashValue);
    }
 }
 ```